 Antibiotics such as streptomycin, gentamicin, doxycycline, or ciprofloxacin are used to treat plague.
 Oxygen,

-Patients with pneumonic plague should be strictly isolated from caregivers and other patients.
+People with pneumonic plague must be isolated from caregivers and other patients.
 People who have had contact with anyone infected by pneumonic plague should be watched carefully and given antibiotics as a preventive measure.

 Without treatment, about 50% of persons with bubonic plague die.
 Almost everyone with pneumonic plague dies if not treated.
 Treatment reduces the death rate to 50%.

 Call your health care provider if you develop plague symptoms after exposure to fleas or rodents, especially if you live in or have visited an area where plague occurs.